 ACEC Washington lobbies on behalf of member firms to local and national governmental representatives, as well as through liaison committee activity.
 This advocacy is one of the most important things ACEC does to affect positive change in the professional engineering industry.
 ACEC and AELC have defined the Priority Issues facing firms today.

-It is critical that the engineering industry be involved in the business of politics, and ACEC PAC is the industry’s preeminent vehicle for political engagement.
+It is critical that the engineering industry be involved in the business of politics, and ACEC PAC is the industry's preeminent vehicle for political engagement.
 Governmental decisions on the issues that affect the engineering industry can have a decided impact on your business and the future success of our industry.
-It is critical we help to elect policy-makers who understand our concerns and who will be open-minded to our views.
+Collectively we help to elect policy-makers who understand our concerns and who will be open-minded to our views.